Ask. Then listen.

 - Plan to share a resource.
 McMartin urges people to already have a resource in mind to share with their loved one, such as a suicide or crisis hotline or team.

 - Ask a resource for help.
 Resources such as suicide or crisis hotlines also can be consulted if a person needs help figuring out what to say or do to help their loved one.

 What to avoid saying

-- Dr. Spring also advises against saying, “It’s going to get better.”
-He said, “That can feel like too much — too overwhelming and unrealistic.”
+- Also avoid saying, “It’s going to get better.”
+That can feel like too much — too overwhelming and unrealistic.

 - McMartin says to avoid invalidating statements such as, “Well, at least you have a job,” or, “Well, at least you have your family.”
 Those types of statements don’t reflect “the current emotional state that people are in,” she said.

 Getting professional help